ejosborn/tokenbased-authsystem-frontend/README.md

 # Token-Based Authentication System Frontend
 This is the Frontend repository for the Token-Based Authentication System project.
-It uses Vue.js for the frontend framework, Javascript, HTML, and CSS.
+It uses Vue.js for the frontend framework, Javascript, and HTML.

 ## Getting Started